 For many the title implies that some people do the work and others just live off the profits generated by workers.
 Job creators and moochers is part of the thinking (or rationalizations) that enable a few to exploit the many.
 The financial trade employs 4% of jobs, but extracts 25% of corporate profits.

 There have always been some people who strive to take advantage of their naive comrades, but Rana Foroohar brings us up to date with some modern twists.
 One starting point was with the American Civil War.
 Abraham Lincoln needed to finance the Union cause, but learned he needed support from banks and they wanted concessions.

 Not too long after the Civil War in both Britain and America the legal concept of limited liability started gaining momentum.
 This meant an investor could not be held liable for financial disasters.
 Basically it removed a hesitation to be a partner in a business when you could be liable for more than your investment.
-It freed up a lot of capital for the benefit of most, but also increased the willingness to take risks.
+It freed up a lot of capital for the benefit of most and also increased the willingness to take risks.

 By the 1920's 3/4 of major household items were bought on credit.
 This was just the start of making it easier to spend money one did not have.
 As advertising helped create demand for more products, the cost of living or "keeping up with the Jones" got more expensive, more women became workers and then found even that became more difficult to get ahead without credit.

 American business schools have come to emphasize efficiency.
 A short term view to boost shareholder profit.
 This can be seen in countless companies that emphasized cutting costs at the expense of research.
 Many companies could make a large part of their profits from financing.
 Short term profits at expense of real long term growth (which might require research, training) has become normal..